 RAAC is a material that was commonly used in the construction of buildings between the 1960s and 1990s.
-Its presence has been confirmed at Withybush hospital and at a limited part of Bronglais hospital.
+Its presence was confirmed at Withybush hospital and at a limited part of Bronglais hospital in May 2023.
 It has also been identified at a range of NHS properties across the UK, including several properties in Wales.

 28 July 2023 - Safety work continues at Withybush Hospital (opens in new tab)